dcdpr/did-btcr2/mdbook/src/beacons.md

 ## Singleton Beacon

 A [Singleton Beacon] is a [BTCR2 Beacon] that can be used to announce commitments to a single [BTCR2 Update] targeting a single DID document.
 It creates a [Beacon Signal] that commits to a single [BTCR2 Update Announcement].
-This is typically done directly by the DID controller, as there is no [Beacon Cohort].
+This is typically done directly by the DID controller, as there is no [Aggregation Cohort].

 If the [BTCR2 Update] committed to by the [BTCR2 Update Announcement] is not publicly discoverable (i.e., is not published to a CAS under its hash), the only parties that are aware of it are the DID controller and any parties provided it by the DID controller.